mortezamirkar/misp-docker/README.md

 New options are added on a regular basis.

+#### Automatic admin password generation

+Set the `AUTOGEN_ADMIN_PASSWORD` environment variable to `true` to have the container generate a random administrator password whenever `ADMIN_PASSWORD` is empty.
+The password uses a 24-character alphanumeric value and is printed during startup unless `DISABLE_PRINTING_PLAINTEXT_CREDENTIALS` is enabled, in which case only a generic message is logged.

 #### Environment variable behaviour

 Set environment variables in .env to configure settings instead of in docker-compose.yml where possible.
 Setting the variables in .env will allow you to pull updates from Github without issues caused by a modified docker-compose.yml file, should there be an update for it.